 WaterWatch and our conservation allies worked tirelessly over the session to shape and influence the drought package and agency budgets, but we could not have done it without you, our members, who responded to action alerts and other calls to action to speak up for funding of water.

 In addition to our work to advance good bills and robust agency budgets, WaterWatch played an outsized role in stopping a number of bills that threatened Oregon's iconic rivers and/or threatened smart, responsible water management.

-Bad bills that died included the following: A bill that, among other things, would have stopped Oregon agencies from applying for new instream water rights after 2024 (HB 3368); bills to gut Oregon’s fish passage laws (HB 2164, HB 2165, and HB 2930); a bill to allow unpermitted ponds across the landscape without any environmental review (HB 3023); a bill to limit the state’s ability to regulate groundwater (SB 710); a bill to allowed unpermitted storage of diffuse waters that would otherwise make it to a stream (SB 713); a bill to upend transfer laws in the Klamath basin (HB 3580); a bill to allow an end-run around reclaimed water statutes in the Klamath (HB 2765); and a bill to allow “enlargement” of irrigation water rights in the Deschutes Basin (HB 3365).
+Bad bills that died included a bill that, among other things, would have stopped Oregon agencies from applying for new instream water rights after 2024 (HB 3368); bills to gut Oregon's fish passage laws (HB 2164, HB 2165, and HB 2930); a bill to allow unpermitted ponds across the landscape without any environmental review (HB 3023); a bill to limit the state's ability to regulate groundwater (SB 710); a bill to allow unpermitted storage of diffuse waters that would otherwise make it to a stream (SB 713); a bill to upend transfer laws in the Klamath Basin (HB 3580); a bill to allow an end-run around reclaimed water statutes in the Klamath (HB 2765); and a bill to allow an "enlargement" of irrigation water rights in the Deschutes Basin (HB 3365).
 As you can see, good defense also matters!

 Again, a huge thank you to our WaterWatch members who wrote to their legislators to help defeat these damaging proposals!

 NONE OF THIS SUCCESS IS POSSIBLE WITHOUT YOUR INVOLVEMENT AND SUPPORT